 Preserving Fresh Onions

-Not a big deal if you’re adding it to a dish you’re cooking because obvs the texture will change when it’s cooked anyway.
-But it is harder to sauté frozen chopped onions for my dish.
-So I often just toss them in thawed but raw.
+Even though the texture of frozen onions changes when it’s thawed, it’s not a big deal if you’re adding it to a dish you’re cooking.
+That’s because obvs the texture will change when it’s cooked anyway.

 This day I had quite a few onions to deal with.
 I’d already dehydrated some onions for use in simmering soups & such this winter.